makhlaghi/tifaa/README.md

 ----------------------------------------
 Installation and running
 ----------------------------------------
 After installing `cfitsio` and `wcslib`, making `tifaa` is very easy, simply run the command below.
 I assume the `$` and `#` show your shell prompt, the former as a user and the latter as root.
 You don't have to type them!

     $ make

+To know more about the warnings, refer to the last paragraph of this section.

 In case you want to have system wide access to to `tifaa`, run: